 - 1. PCIe class ID shall be set as 0x12 - 2.
-A Max Payload Size (MPS) of >= 256 Bytes - A Max Read Request Size (MRRS) of >= 512 Bytes - 4.
+A Max Payload Size (MPS) of >= 256 Bytes - 3.
+A Max Read Request Size (MRRS) of >= 512 Bytes - 4.
 At least one BAR shall be pre-fetchable, 64bits, and configurable to be at least 1GB in size - 5.
-Maximum non-prefetchable BAR size shall not exceed 128MB in total - 6.
-The DMA engine shall be capable of saturating at least the PCIe gen4 x4 connection and ideally the full PCIe BW. - The DMA engine shall be capable of mapping to all of host memory and the ability to map the majority of the memory on the module with certain memory regions mapped out due to security concerns. - 8.
-The DMA engine shall support a link latency of >= 1us. - The DMA engine shall support the ability for software/firmware to enable/disable PCIe MSI/MSI-X interrupts per DMA command and programmatically map the interrupts to either the host or internal CPU cores so that it is possible to chain multiple PCIe commands together.
+Maximum non-prefetchable BAR size shall not exceed 128MB in total

+- 6. The DMA engine shall be capable of saturating at least the PCIe gen4 x4 connection and ideally the full PCIe BW. - 7.
+The DMA engine shall be capable of mapping to all of host memory and the ability to map the majority of the memory on the module with certain memory regions mapped out due to security concerns. - 8.
+The DMA engine shall support a link latency of >= 1us. - 9.
+The DMA engine shall support the ability for software/firmware to enable/disable PCIe MSI/MSI-X interrupts per DMA command and programmatically map the interrupts to either the host or internal CPU cores so that it is possible to chain multiple PCIe commands together.

-7.5 FRU spec
+5.5 FRU spec

 Vendor's FRU is stored in an EEPROM or memory area within the ASIC that can be accessed from sideband SMBus line at 8bit address 0xA6.
 The FRU format should follow IPMI Platform Management FRU Information Storage Definition 1.0, Version 1.2.
 FRU shall support two byte address and FRU content shall start from 0x0000.
 The FRU template is listed in table 5.
+Vendor shall provide the detailed FRU information for FB MQE review before build.